 Addiction Professional Conferences Addressing Patient Brokering Laws

-Behavioral Health Network Resources Addiction Executive Ethical Marketing Practices (EMP) conference series tackles these issues head on.
-Learn proven and ethical rehab marketing strategies providing long-term solutions to addiction treatment centers long-term problem of maintaining a health census at Behavioral Health Network Resources Addiction Executive Ethical Marketing Practices conference series.
-We are working on our next events, Florida June 2018 and California June 2018.
-If you would like to sponsor or exhibit please contact our CEO, Charles Davis at email@example.com.
+Behavioral Health Network Resources Addiction Executive Ethical Marketing Practices (EMP) conference series tackles these issues head-on.
+Learn proven and ethical rehab marketing strategies providing long-term solutions to the addiction treatment centers long-term problem of maintaining a health census at Behavioral Health Network Resources Addiction Executive Ethical Marketing Practices conference series.
+We are working on our next events, Florida June 2018 and California in 2018.
+If you would like to sponsor or exhibit please contact our CEO, Charles Davis at firstname.lastname@example.org.